- Mutual funds investment myth

 Fact: One can avail both short-term and long-term profits

-The basic motive for investing in the mutual funds is to make some profit on the invested money in form of returns.
+The basic motive for investing in mutual funds is to make some profit on the invested money in form of returns.
 Now, most people tend to think (out of nowhere) that only long-term profits are provided under mutual fund investments while various forms of mutual fund schemes have been making provisions for even short-term profits as well as profits at regular intervals.
-This enables the investors not only to prepare for major expenses in their lifetime but also to ensure a certain source of income on a regular basis.
+This enables the investors not only to prepare for major expenses in their lifetime but also to ensure a certain source of income regularly.

 Myth: Investor only has to invest and leave everything upon the Fund Manager